Estate planning documents on the desk of a Springfield, MO attorney with scales of justice and law books.

 When you’re creating a plan to protect your assets and family, you want an attorney who lives and breathes estate law.
 While many lawyers have a general practice, estate planning has specific complexities that require dedicated focus.
 An attorney who specializes in this area will be up-to-date on Missouri’s inheritance laws and tax regulations.
 Their experience helps them anticipate potential issues and craft documents, like a will or trust with a no-contest clause, that are less likely to face legal challenges down the road.
 Choosing an inexperienced lawyer can lead to costly mistakes, so it’s worth finding someone whose primary practice area is estate planning.

-Prioritize Clear Communication and Transparent Fees
+Look for Clear Communication and No-Surprise Fees

 You should feel completely comfortable talking openly with your estate planning attorney.
 This person will be asking you about your finances, family dynamics, and personal wishes, so a strong rapport is essential.
 A compatible lawyer fosters a better partnership, leading to a more effective and personalized plan.
 Don’t forget to discuss costs during your first meeting.
 Many attorneys offer flat fees for standard documents, which makes budgeting much easier.
 Getting clarity on all potential fees upfront ensures there are no surprises, allowing you to focus on what truly matters: creating a secure future for your family.
 Feel free to contact us to start the conversation.

-Ask These Questions in Your First Consultation
+Questions to Ask in Your First Meeting

 Your initial consultation is the perfect opportunity to interview a potential attorney and see if they’re the right fit.
 Come prepared with a few questions to guide the conversation.
 Start by asking, “What is your specific experience with estate planning?”
 This helps you understand their background and the depth of their expertise.
 Another great question is, “Based on my situation, what documents do you think I need in my estate plan?”
 Their answer will give you insight into their approach and whether they are truly listening to your unique needs.
 Getting to know your potential attorney and their qualifications is a critical first step.